How big are yours?

 If you’re renewing the rubber on a 60s to PX era geared Vespa or Lambretta then you will probably be looking at 3.00x10 or 3.50x10.

 There are of course a few 8” wheeled Vespas that continued into the 70s as well as the older 50s models of both to consider, and then you also have the obscurities of the early Vespa small frames and J range Lambrettas, so it’s always best to check in your handbook or ask a reputable dealer before parting with your cash.

 You should find the size of your current tyre marked on its sidewall, but if you don’t know the scooter’s history, there is always a chance that it may not be correct.
 There are also modern equivalents of old sized tyres, and Sticky’s Lambretta manual offers comparison for both Lambretta and Vespa riders.

 Treads, patterns and compounds

 It might sound ideal to get a tyre to last for years on end, especially if you are a high mileage rider, but you get nothing in life for free.
-Cheaper tyres tend to have a compound so hard they take ages to wear down, but this also means they will take longer to warm up and therefore have less grip than a tyre with a softer compound.
+Cheaper tyres tend to have a compound so hard they take ages to wear down, meaning they will take longer to warm up and therefore have less grip compared to one with a softer compound.

 Writing on the wall